ApiLogicServer/Docs/docs/index.md

 | Low Code Promises Speed | - No Logic Automation (nearly half the effort)<br>- Manual Screen Painting<br>- Proprietary IDE, Framework | - Logic Automation :bulb: <br>- App Automation<br>- Open IDE, Tools, Libraries :bulb: |
 | GenAI Promises Simplicity | - No API, Logic or App Automation<br>- Only Database Automation | - API Logic Server uses GenAI, adding...<br>- Full Microservice Automation<br>&nbsp;&nbsp;&nbsp;- No FrankenPrompt :bulb: |

-API Logic Server **differentiates** from traditional approaches:
+API Logic Server offers a **fresh approach**, relative to traditional technology:

-* Unlike Frameworks, API Logic Server creates **complete microservices** (APIs and App in a customizable project), **including logic automation.**  You're ready to run.
-With frameworks, you're ready to code -- weeks-to-months of complex development.
+* Unlike Frameworks, API Logic Server...

+    1. Eliminates weeks-to-months of complex development with **Microservice Automation** (APIs and App in a customizable project).
+You're ready to *run*, not *code*.
+    2. Provides **Logic Automation**.  <br><br>

-* Unlike Low Code, API Logic Server provides **Logic Automation,** **App Automation,** and preserves the **framework flexibility.**  With Low Code, you have to code your logic, quite likely in a non-standard IDE.
+* Unlike Low Code, API Logic Server

+    1. Eliminates tedious and complex database definition and screen painting, providing **Microservice Automation.** :bulb:
-    * For systems providing update, logic automation is critical.
-It's nearly half the effort.
-The promise of Low Code *requires logic automation.*
+    2. Provides **Logic Automation**.
+For systems providing update, this is critical - nearly half the effort.
+The promise of Low Code *requires logic automation.*  :bulb:
+    3. Leverages the value of **standard dev languages and tools** (IDE, source control).
+All the flexibility of a framework.
+    4. Provides **deployment flexibility**, creating containers you can deploy anywhere.<br><br>

-* Unlike basic GenAI, API Logic Server creates **complete microservices -- including logic automation.**  You have working software.
+* Unlike basic GenAI, API Logic Server creates:

+    1.  **Complete microservices -- including logic automation.**  You have working software.
 With GenAI, you have a database.
+    2. Avoids the **FrankenPrompt.**

 For more information, see [the FAQs](FAQ-Low-Code.md){:target="_blank" rel="noopener"}.